 About the Customer

 Headquartered in Amman, Jordan, the Amman Stock Exchange (ASE) was established in 1999 as an independent non-profit institution and transferred into a fully government-owned public shareholding company in February 2017.
-It is a regulated market for trading securities in Jordan; it operates, manages, and develops securities markets’ operations and activities inside and outside the country.
+It is a regulated market for trading securities in Jordan; it operates, manages, and develops the securities markets’ operations and activities inside and outside the country.

-Monitoring an increasingly complex IT environment
+Monitoring an Increasingly Complex IT Environment

-ASE relied on several open source monitoring solutions for its IT infrastructure, including Nagios Core.
+ASE relied on several open-source monitoring solutions for its IT infrastructure, including Nagios Core.
 But as the complexity of IT needs grew, the organization required a more robust solution.

 “Our IT environment was requiring a lot of manual work to monitor,” said Fadi Sodah, ASE’s director of information and communications technology.
-“We were working in command lines and doing a lot with configuration lines.
+“We were working with command lines and doing a lot with configuration lines.
 Plus, there’s always the risk of human error.
 We needed a better solution with a good user interface and integration with other applications.”

 Sodah and the team began a search for a new monitoring solution.
 “Some were too complex, others had hidden costs, and others didn’t do what we needed,” he said.
 “But with Nagios XI, we could get multiple licenses and upgrade the bundle of licenses and nodes.
 That was one of the major reasons we decided on Nagios.
 Plus, the community is so huge; they offer support and have skilled, friendly people.”

-True customization and the power to monitor anything
+True Customization and the Power to Monitor Anything

 As a Linux-based solution, Nagios XI allows for true customization during installation.
 Its architecture enables users to focus on protocols and use any preferred programming language.
-Users can also build out Nagios XI to monitor any data in any manner that fits their unique needs – ensuring a future-proof solution that evolves with an IT environment.
+Users can also build out Nagios XI to monitor any data in any manner that fits their unique needs, ensuring a future-proof solution that evolves with an IT environment.

-“Nagios XI has made our system admin tasks very easy and the interface is really great,” said Sodah.
+“Nagios XI has made our system admin tasks very easy, and the interface is really great,” said Sodah.
 “It gives you the tools to monitor anything, but you need to make the effort and take the time to understand everything you’re running on the platform.
 You have to do that if you want to monitor everything correctly.”

-Precise customization for a strong IT backbone
+Precise Customization for a Strong IT Backbone

 ASE purchased Nagios XI licenses from Dima Solutions, Nagios Enterprises’ regional partner.
-Following the purchase, Sodah and his team built out and began fine tuning Nagios XI.
+Following the purchase, Sodah and his team built out and began fine-tuning Nagios XI.

 “We made a large investment of time configuring Nagios XI to precisely monitor what we need for the trading systems and auxiliary systems.
 We also made its alerting mechanism use the SMS service provider and not depend on an Internet connection,” explained Sodah.
-“We’re proud of what we did with Nagios XI and we love it.
+“We’re proud of what we did with Nagios XI, and we love it.
 If you compare Nagios XI with other software vendors, those other vendors are taking a lot of your money.
 The customization of Nagios XI is very valuable to us.”

-Today, ASE can drill down farther into its IT environment more than ever before.
+Today, ASE can drill down farther into its IT environment than ever before.
 “For example, we have cords and switches, and they have a huge number of ports,” said Sodah.
 “We can monitor all the management ports and traffic ports, and we’re notified if there’s latency or if a port is disconnected.
 It’s wonderful!”

-Better understanding of the environment
+Better Understanding of the Environment

-After initially monitoring all network devices with Nagios, Sodah and his team moved on to databases, services, and then to regular expressions on data logs and error strings.
+After initially monitoring all network devices with Nagios, Sodah and his team moved on to databases, services, and then regular expressions on data logs and error strings.

 “We are constantly discovering that Nagios helps us find abnormal behaviors in any system,” he said.
 “Through these experiences, we understand our environment much better.
-We know when the system is slow or suffering from performance, and why.
+We know when the system is slow or suffering from performance issues and why.
 Through Nagios, we get clear visibility into all critical systems and fix the problem directly.”

-A game-changing UI
+A Game-Changing UI

-The flexibility of the user interface has made the team’s work faster, easier and more productive.
+The flexibility of the user interface has made the team’s work faster, easier, and more productive.
 “Before Nagios XI, we had to work with multiple configuration files whenever we wanted to add something,” said Sodah.
 “Now I can do it in one click!”

-Powerful agents and plugins
+Powerful Agents and Plugins

 ASE’s IT environment is absolutely critical, and any threat to it has strong reverberations.
 “We can’t allow one single service to be down,” emphasized Sodah.
 “It’s essential for us to monitor and be sure that everything is really clean so we can best serve our partners, brokers, stakeholders, and the Jordan capital market.”

 The ASE team responds quickly to notifications to protect the network’s health.
-While all system admins take care of the servers and trading systems, each team member is also responsible for specific areas for which they get notifications and alerts.
+While all system administrators take care of the servers and trading systems, each team member is also responsible for specific areas for which they get notifications and alerts.